rebejellis/hugo-docs-website/docs/choose-your-model2.md

 ## Introduction

-In this article, we'll explore the various factors to consider when choosing a model within the GPT for Work extensions.
+This article explores the various factors to consider when choosing a model within the GPT for Work extensions.
 Each model comes with its own strengths and limitations, and understanding these nuances will empower you to make informed decisions that enhance your workflow efficiency and output quality.

 ## Factors to Consider